p

 Written Proposal

 Drawing on personal experience, ‘What Remains’ explores the urge to escape a lingering, foreboding presence by unearthing cemetery symbolism, escapology, and Victorian spiritualism as manifestations of anxiety that drive a desire for control in the face of mortality.
-To critically examine contemporary Western approaches to dying, mental health and queer identity, we will haunt the gallery with lead-light sculptures, possess ceramics with video projections and Frankenstein painting and prop-making together.
+To critically examine contemporary Western approaches to dying, mental health and queer identity, we will haunt the Bomb Shelter Gallery with lead-light sculptures, possess ceramics with video projections and Frankenstein painting and prop-making together with visual references to local churches and cemeteries.

 Imbued with horror and magic, ’What Remains’s’ ambitious installation of new work, developed through bold material investigation, invokes 19th-century symbolism and spiritualism to explore the complex, often paradoxical ways we respond to death.
 Drawing parallels between the Victorian era and the present, together, Neve and Emma use absurdism and camp to approach death, sexuality and art a bit less seriously.